Eppo-exp/eppo-docs/docs/guides/entry_points.md

 :::note

-If one of the API integration fails, and some customers assigned to Treatment don’t see the pricing quote because of a bug, then you’ll observe an [asymetric traffic](/statistics/sample-ratio-mismatch.md).
+If one of the API integration fails, and some customers assigned to Treatment don’t see the pricing quote because of a bug, then you’ll observe [asymetric traffic](/statistics/sample-ratio-mismatch.md).

 :::

-There are more cases where tests on your deliveries would need an Entry point.
-Let’s say you want to improve the box opening experience, include a note, etc. The assignment has to hapen when packaging; the entry point has to be set when the customer receives the note.
+There are more cases where tests on your deliveries would need an Entry Point.
+Let’s say you want to improve the box opening experience, include a note, etc. The assignment has to happen when packaging; the Entry Point has to be set when the customer receives the note.
 There’s no reason to include customers who didn’t get their packages when measuring the impact of a hand-written note on their satisfaction.

-Not all logistical test require a separate Entry point.
-If you want to test a promotion that offers free delivery under certain condition, you can decide which customer sees that promotion when it becomes visible, not earlier.
+Not all logistical test require a separate Entry Point.
+If you want to test a promotion that offers free delivery under certain condition, you can decide which customer sees that promotion when it becomes visible and not earlier.

 :::note